ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Ants in my Telly/README.md

 ## Getting the relevant parts from the video
 I used for editing the video initially https://ezgif.com :
 - For croping to the pixeled area: https://ezgif.com/crop-video/
-- For cutting to the correct lenght of the pixeled area: https://ezgif.com/cut-video/
+- For cutting to the correct length of the pixeled area: https://ezgif.com/cut-video/

 The output can be found in ./working_files/only_codes_from_video